Stelo Technical Documents

 • Start the SQDR services if they are not already running.

-• On the Advanced pane of each source, click the Refresh button and verify that the displayed connection string is correct.
+• If necessary, on the Advanced pane of each source, click the Refresh button and verify that the displayed connection string is correct.

 Once all the configuration files etc are in place, you can leave the SQDR services running on both systems and switch back forth with just the db2 takeover hadr on database dbname command.
 On the standby system, SQDR Manager will display agents with an icon that represents standby: